 - I want to get great SMTP and email marketing features, but I also want to keep things affordable.

-- I want to send emails via SMTP reliably, but I also want to take advantage of some highly optimized marketing tools, helpers, and templates.
+- I also want to take advantage of some highly optimized marketing tools, helpers, and templates.

 - I want to be able to send not only transactional emails, but standard email campaigns as well.